onecompiler/cheatsheets/onecompiler-enterprise-apis.md

     },
     {
       "title": "Even or Odd",
-      "markdown": "Read the number as inout and print it'\''s even or odd", "properties": {
+      "markdown": "Read the number as input and print even or odd", "properties": {
         "problemType": "code",
         "score": 2,